UltimaLabs/rotatorshell/README.md

 ## Help

 Type `help` after starting the RotatorShell application to get the list of available commands.
-Enter `help <command>` (for example `help set`) to display help about individual command.
+Enter `help <command>` to display help about individual command.